JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/non_episodic.md

 run(agent, env, stop_condition, hook, MyCondition(ResetAfterNSteps(10000)))
 ```

 A last possibility is to use an anonymous function.
-For example here is alternative way to implement ResetAtTerminal:
+This approach cannot be used to implement stateful conditions (such as `ResetAfterNSteps`).
+For example here is alternative way to implement `ResetAtTerminal`:

 ```julia
 run(agent, env, stop_condition, hook, (p,e) -> is_terminated(e))